radroof22/xAI-chess/README.md

 # Run Experiments

-- For experiment 1, please run sarfa_empty_spaces.ipynb notebook
+- For experiment 1, please run `sarfa_empty_spaces.ipynb` notebook
-- For experiment 2, please run sarfa_offense_defense.ipynb notebook
+- For experiment 2, please run `sarfa_offense_defense.ipynb` notebook
-- for experiment 3, please run the sarfa_baseline.ipynb notebook and sequential_sarfa.ipynb
+- for experiment 3, please run the `sarfa_baseline.ipynb` notebook and `sequential_sarfa.ipynb`
-- for experiment 4, please run the pairs_groups.ipynb notebook
+- for experiment 4, please run the `pairs_groups.ipynb` notebook

 # Folders
 - `chess_dataset/` contains the dataset itself (`chess_saliency_dataset_v1.json`) and code for loading the dataset and running benchmarks
 - `pair_results/` contains experimental qualitative results for the PaIRS algorithm
 - `sarfa/` contains classes and methods for the baseline SARFA implementation.
 It also includes visualization functions for understanding the output
-- `test_fens/` contains curated dataset of FENS (special chess notation for describing a board) used for testing experiments 1,2, and 4.
+- `test_fens/` contains curated dataset of FENS (special chess notation for describing a board) used for testing experiments 1, 2, and 4.
 The FEN you want to test can be chosen by its index in the notebooks.